 The 2023 AI Index Report found that Python was the top skill included across AI job listings in 2022.
 With Python’s simple syntax and pre-written libraries and frameworks, you can start coding more complicated AI and machine learning concepts faster.

 Fortunately for beginners, Python is a great first programming language to learn if you’re brand new to coding.
 Already have some Python experience?
-You can take our course Learn Text Generation for free until April 17, and we’ll walk you through the process of training a computer to create language using Python.
+You can take our course Learn Text Generation and we’ll walk you through the process of training a computer to create language using Python.

 You can go even deeper with the path Learn Machine Learning, where you’ll get hands-on practice applying machine learning methods to real-life scenarios.
 And if you have your sights set on becoming a Machine Learning Engineer, dive into the Data Scientist: Machine Learning Engineer career path.
 Read this blog to learn more about the types of jobs you can have in machine learning.